-The 2020 application has been delayed due to COVID-19.
-The new start date for the application drive is Wednesday, July 1, 2020.
-The deadline to submit an application is 5 p.m. on Friday, July 31, 2020.
+The 2020 application period is now closed.
+The deadline to submit an application was 5 p.m. on Friday, July 31, 2020.
 Habitat is only open to new applicants once a year, for a limited time.
 Late applications cannot be accepted.

 To qualify for the homeownership program, applicants must have a need, the ability to pay, and a willingness to partner.
 For our 2020 income guidelines and other requirements, review our program selection criteria.

 Even if you have applied in the past, a new application must be submitted, along with the required supporting documents.
 We only accept applications once a year, for a limited time.
 After the application deadline has passed, we will be closed to new applicants until next year.

 If you have any questions about the application process for the home ownership program, please contact Lisa Ross, our Family Services Coordinator, at 605-274-6290.

 Is Habitat not the right fit for you?
 We have compiled a list of other housing programs and resources that might be able to assist you with your housing needs.

 Habitat is a hand up, not a handout.
 Applicants selected to partner with Habitat complete 300 hours of sweat equity, which includes homeowner education and construction work on their home or other Habitat homes.
 Homebuyer partners then purchase their home.
 Habitat finances the sale with affordable mortgage loans.
 The mortgage income Habitat receives each month helps build future homes.